One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A physical Interpretation

-where we omit longitudinal mode in vector field partition function.
-The crucial point is that the result is the multiples of non-diagonal which means that only the $l\neq l^{\prime}$ terms survive in the vector and the scalar part and for the gravity part the exponent is odd integer, unlike the Neumann case.
+where we omit the longitudinal modes in the vector field partition function.
+The multiples of non-diagonal contributions lead to the gravity partition function which includes only the odd integer modes unlike the Neumann case.